-Charles H. Cramp denied the state ment attributed to Representative Waldo that privately built warships are poorly constructed dicate fewer troubles than usual at the opening of the workingmen's year on May 1.
-A dispatch from Naples reports a sudden eruption of Stromboli, in which houses of peasants were overwhelmed by lava and vineyards were destroyed.
-In defense of Moyer, Haywood and their associates in the Western Federation of Miners a book attacking the Pinkerton Detective agency has been circulated.
+Charles H. Cramp denied the statement attributed to Representative Waldo that privately built warships are poorly constructed.

+Reports from large labor centers indicate fewer troubles than usual at the opening of the workingmen's year on May 1.

+A dispatch from Naples reports a sudden eruption of Stromboll, in which houses of peasants were overwhelmed by lava and vineyards were destroyed.
+In defense of Moyer, Haywood and their associates in the Western Federation of Miners a book attacking the Pinkerton Detective agency has been circulated